ironclad logo

 Penalties

-Explain the penalties that the recipient will face for violating the privacy disclosure agreement.
-Penalties can be as strict or as lax as you want.
-Some privacy disclosure agreements require recipients to pay damages for lost profits and opportunities, while others impose criminal charges.
+This section explains the penalties the recipient will face for violating the privacy disclosure agreement.
+Penalties can be tailored to the agreement.
+Some privacy disclosure agreements require recipients to pay damages for lost profits and opportunities, while others can lead to criminal charges.

 Writing and managing privacy disclosure agreements